jimbobbennett/StarWarsCopilot/6-rag/README.md

 ```

 The Copilot now knows about purchases of Star Wars figurines, and when you ask a relevant question it is able to augment the generated results with real world data retrieved from the MCP server.

-> When this does a look up on the database, it will be case sensitive, so ensure you use the right case when asking for details about purchases.
-For example, asking which figurines **Ben Smith** purchased would work, but **Ben smith** (lower case S on Smith) will fail.
->
-> The customers are:
-> Luke Johnson
-> Leia Parker"
-> Han Richards
-> Ben Smith
-> Yoda Masterson
-> Rey Fisher
-> Anakin Skywalker
-> Padmé Amidala
-> Lando Calrissian
-> Obi Wan

 ## Summary